cpainchaud/pan-configurator/README.md

 File tree:

-- /lib/ contains library files source code
+* */lib/* contains library files source code
-- /utils/ contains ready to run scripts, more information in utils/readme.txt
+* */utils/* contains ready to run scripts, more information in utils/readme.txt
-- /doc/index.html  has all classes documentations
+* */doc/index.html*  has all classes documentations
-- /example-*.php are examples about using this library
+* */example-xxx.php* are examples about using this library
-- /sample-configs/ hold dummy configuration files to run examples on

 PAN-Configurator is a PHP library aimed at making PANOS config changes easy (and XML free ;), maintainable and allowing complex scenarios like rule merging, unused object tracking, conversion of checkpoint exclusion groups, massive rule editing, AppID conversion … to name the ones I do on a regular basis and which are not offered by our GUI.
 It will work seamlessly on local config file or API.

 With less than 20 lines of code, you should be able to solve most of your needs.
 Brief overview:

-Loading a config from a file ?
+Loading a config from a file :

     $pan = new PANConf();
     $pan->load_from_file('myconfig.xml');